Rhetos.ElasticSearch 6.1.0

 • IndexQueuedItems(string elasticIndexName, int? batchSize = null) - method for indexing one batch of items that are queued.
 If batchSize is omitted the value of configuration parameter ElasticSearch:IndexRhetosBatchSize is used.
 There is also extension method provided IndexQueuedItems<TIndex>(int? batchSize = null)

-• DeleteIndex(string elasticIndexName) - method deletes entire index from ElasticSearch.
+• DeleteIndex(string elasticIndexName) - method deletes entire index from OpenSearch or Elasticsearch.
 Use this method only for testing purposes or when structure of index is dramatically changed.
 There is also extension method provided DeleteIndex<TIndex>()

 How to contribute